Facilities Inventory: Facility Naming

 25-character name

-(All capitalized) This name is required by SUNY and not used at Cornell University.
+(All capitalized) This name is required by the State University of New York (SUNY) and not used at Cornell University.

-This is the official full name of the facility (up to 500 characters).
+This is the official full name of the facility and can be up to 500 characters long.
 Every building should have an official full name.
 Many buildings do not have an entry in this field at the time of the writing of this document.

 Any previous name, as well as known nicknames.
-When any other name field gets changed, the replaced name is moved to the nicknames field, so that no name is ever lost.
+When any other name field is changed, the replaced name is moved to the nicknames field, so that no name is ever lost.
+One facility can have multiple nicknames.
+The nicknames help searching in the "Find Facility Information" web pages.

 CU directory name